How Assistance Dogs can help people with PTSD

-Research offers strong support for the general value of pets and data shows that PTSD patients with a dog don’t just sleep more, but have higher levels of oxytocin and dopamine with reduced cortisol, the stress hormone.
+Research offers strong support for the general value of pets and data shows that PTSD and C-PTSD patients with a dog are able to sleep more, and have higher levels of oxytocin and dopamine with reduced cortisol, the stress hormone.

-- Improved self-sufficiency, as service dogs can be trained to assist in daily tasks
+- Improved self-sufficiency, as assistance dogs can be trained to assist in daily tasks

 - Provides a grounding for the patient through the dog’s consistent and positive presence